oriyor/reasoning-on-cots/src/experiments/retrobust/README.md

 ### Configuring an experiment
 RetRobust experiments require configuring the following fields:
 * `settings`: this is the retrieval setting that will be examined.
 Setting ["reg", "random", "@10"] will run all three retrieval settings.
-To run a single setting, use the `randomize_retrieval` and `randomize_retrieval` fields.
+To run a single setting, use the `randomize_retrieval` and `retrieve_at_10` fields.
 * `main_retriever_dir`: this is the directory from which cached retrieval results will be read.
 * `run_output_dir`: this is the directory to which retrieval results will be cached (in addition to the `main_retriever_dir`).
 This repository will be used to read retrieval results when randomizing retrieval.
 * The rest of the settings (including the retriever, inference endpoint, and model) are similar to the [reasoning-on-cots](https://github.com/oriyor/reasoning-on-cots) project.
 For example RetRobust config files, see `src/config/retrobust`.